-30 Years Ago: ‘This is Spinal Tap’ Released
+31 Years Ago: ‘This Is Spinal Tap’ Released

 But what began as an earnest attempt to chronicle the legendary band’s triumphant comeback tour of America on the part of acclaimed director Marty DiBergi (you’ve probably seen one of his award-winning commercials), unexpectedly turned into quite a revealing and, at times, sobering glimpse — behind the music — of the creative, business and personal dynamics affecting a high-flying rock band.

-Simultaneously, Spinal Tap stars David St. Hubbins, Nigel Tufnel, and Derek Smalls, granted DiBergi’s cameras unparalleled access into their tight-knit universe: backstage, in hotel suites and in upscale diners.
-All while candidly reminiscing on their remarkable evolution from ‘60s beat combo the Thamesmen, through the psychedelic era (virtually defined, as everyone knows, by Tap’s worldwide smash ‘Listen to the Flower People’), and even touching on the traumatizing, occasionally mysterious, deaths of talented drummers like Peter "James" Bond and Eric “Stumpy Joe" Childs.
+Spinal Tap stars David St. Hubbins, Nigel Tufnel and Derek Smalls granted DiBergi’s cameras unparalleled access into their tight-knit universe: backstage, in hotel suites and in upscale diners.
+All while candidly reminiscing on their remarkable evolution from ‘60s beat combo the Thamesmen, through the psychedelic era (virtually defined, as everyone knows, by Tap’s worldwide smash "Listen to the Flower People"), and even touching on the traumatizing, occasionally mysterious, deaths of talented drummers like Peter "James" Bond and Eric “Stumpy Joe" Childs.

-Luckily for them, a bona fide rock and roll tragedy was narrowly avoided, in the end, and Spinal Tap survived to “tap another day.”
-However, further incidents and simple bad luck continued to dog the production and eventual premiere of DiBergi’s film, which, as seen by its official poster, above, inexplicably seemed to suggest that Spinal Tap was some kind of imaginary band instead of surefire future Rock and Roll Hall Of Famers.
+Luckily for them, a bona fide rock 'n' roll tragedy was narrowly avoided and Spinal Tap survived to “tap another day.”
+However, further incidents and simple bad luck continued to dog the production and eventual premiere of DiBergi’s film, which, as seen by its official poster, above, inexplicably seemed to suggest that Spinal Tap were some kind of imaginary band instead of surefire future Rock and Roll Hall of Famers.

 Slash Shares a Real-Life Spinal Tap Story